epfl-lara/stainless/core/src/sphinx/neon.rst

     }

 If you try to verify this last example you'll face a delicate
-situation: Leon runs indeterminately until it is either killed or times out.
+situation: Stainless runs indeterminately until it is either killed or times out.
 But why does this happen?
 The proposition doesn't seems more complicated than ``appendContent``.
-Perhaps even more surprisingly, Leon *is* able to verify the following:
+Perhaps even more surprisingly, Stainless *is* able to verify the following:

 .. code-block:: scala